First, let’s focus on the Leawood Campus ministry, group, or class you’re interested in by choosing a life stage below:

 For questions about Small Group Leader Resources call Melanie Hill at (913) 232-4173, or email using the form below.

-Care Ministers are volunteers specifically trained to work alongside pastors and staff to minister to and care for our congregation.
+Connection and Care Ministers are volunteers specifically trained to work alongside pastors and staff to minister to and care for our congregation.
 Once an applicant is accepted to the team, training is provided based on Rev. Karen Lampe's book The Caring Congregation, which serves as a manual to guide us, organize our congregations for care, and equip people to listen, visit, comfort and encourage congregants.

 Our training covers topics such as Organizational Development, Theology of Care, Boundaries and Ethical Practices, Listening, Older Adult Ministry, Hospital Visits, Death and Prayer.